pushpendrasingh8535/fraud-detection-app/README.md

-Perfect 👍 a `README.md` is super important for your GitHub repo — it explains what your project does and how others can run it.

-Here’s a tailored `README.md` for your **Fraud Detection App**:

----

 # 💳 Fraud Detection System

 A Machine Learning–powered **Credit Card Fraud Detection App** built with **Streamlit**, trained on transaction data, and deployed on **Streamlit Cloud**.